 - Connect Jerusalem: A place for young adults.
 Click here for more info.

-My Shteiblech is a facebook community page that is run by Rav Yoni Rosensweig and Benjy Singer.
+- IsraelB: An online portal, a virtual magazine, aimed at creating a sense of belonging and connection for Israelis and Anglos, making life in Israel easier and more enjoyable.
 It contains updated information and details of what is going on for Olim in Jerusalem and Tel Aviv-particularly shiurim, although not exclusively so.
+Check out our website.

 - White City Shabbat: Portal for Jewish Life in The White City.
 Ensuring that spirituality is not lost on Israel’s secular capital, White City Shabbat acts as a virtual matchmaker, connecting everyone with Shabbat hospitality all over the city, for both dinners and lunches.
 Bringing the concept of gourmet dinner party dining to a wider community, the organization also hosts its own private Shabbat meals for over 100 young professional international attendees every month.
 Click here for more info.